-To support year 6 teachers with their curriculum planning, NFER have scrutinised the data and the papers from the 2017 and 2018 KS2 national curriculum tests and combined these findings with some of the key diagnostic points from our own year 6 NFER Tests.
+To support year 7 teachers as they help their pupils transition from primary to secondary school, NFER have scrutinised the data and the papers from the 2017 and 2018 KS2 national curriculum tests and combined these findings with some of the key diagnostic points from our own year 6 NFER Tests.
 Based upon the proportion of pupils successfully answering different questions; attaining multiple marks where they were available; or choosing not to attempt particular questions, the result is this easy to refer to summary.